People

 My work focuses on multi-messenger astronomy with gravitational wave and the application of machine learning algorithms to gravitational wave astronomy.
 I am currently developing a low-latency annotation pipeline for the next LVK observing run based on a machine learning classifier, GWSkyNet, that aims to facilitate electromagnetic follow-up observations of gravitational wave candidates by determining whether the candidate is of astrophysical interest.
 I have also developed tools for optimizing follow-up observation strategies and estimating localization errors of gravitational wave sources as well as machine learning algorithm for the detection of gravitational wave signals.
 A LIGO member.

-Alan Knee, Ph.D. student
+Alan Knee, PhD student

-Yannick (Niko) Lecoeuche, M.Sc. student
+Yannick (Niko) Lecoeuche, PhD student

 Group alumni